 Avoid this kind of uncertainty by annotating your analytics.

 In Google Analytics, this is very simple.
-The screenshot at the top of this page shows the rectangular button, circled at the bottom of the picture, that lets you add or read annotations.
+The screenshot above shows the rectangular button, circled at the bottom of the picture, that lets you add or read annotations.
 Click it, and you’ll see any annotations you already have, plus the “Create new annotation” button circled on the right.

 To create an annotation, find the date you want to write about on the line graph.
 You can see we’ve clicked on a recent date above — it’s the circled blue dot at the top right.
 Now click on “Create new annotation” and you’ll get a text box to write in.
 Make sure that you write something you’ll understand when you look at it later.